 We keep our class sizes small, helping us to personalize the educational experience to fit your unique learning style.
 AUC’s close-knit community enables enhanced relationships with our expert faculty, and with your fellow students of diverse backgrounds.

-Since AUC alumni are eligible for licensure in all US states, Canada, and Puerto Rico, they can be found practicing throughout North America and beyond.
-Alumni can tap into a network of 6,500+ (and growing) AUC graduates to potentially unlock new career opportunities, promote your practice, get advice, or just enjoy the lifelong connections and friendships you will make.
+Since AUC alumni are eligible for licensure in all US states, Canada, and Puerto Rico, they can be found practicing throughout North America, Canada, and beyond.
+Alumni can tap into a network of 7,500+ (and growing) AUC graduates to potentially unlock new career opportunities, promote your practice, get advice, or just enjoy the lifelong connections and friendships you will make.

 Our residency preparation doesn’t start in the final year of medical school—it’s begins the moment our students set foot on campus.
-The Office of Student and Professional Development (OSPD) offers resources, workshops, and one-on-one advising to help students develop a residency match plan, decide on a specialty, and understand the application process.
+The Office of Career Advisement (OCA) offers resources, workshops, and one-on-one advising to help students develop a residency match plan, decide on a specialty, and understand the application process.